Enjoy 20% off all plans by following us on social media. Check out other promotions!

 Failed requests and retries

-Server requests can sometimes fail, possibly due to poor the user's flaky internet connection.
+Server requests can sometimes fail, possibly due to the user's flaky internet connection.
 The component can automatically retry firing the query.
 In case the server is indeed offline and we are concerned about overloading the server, we could use an exponential backoff strategy.

 Offline usage